patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 Magome's way bigger (and it's the centre of the action in _Before the Dawn_).
 It had at least 2 museums which we didn't visit, and definitely more souvenir shops and restaurants were open when we were in Magome (midday) than Tsumago (early).
-Also Toson's grave is in Magome, though I couldn't find the specific stone (and I tried to read the inscriptions with Google Lens!)
+Also Tōson's grave is in Magome, though I couldn't find the specific stone (and I tried to read the inscriptions with Google Lens!)

 There were a couple of houses that were restored to Meiji-era looks, though we would later see a lot more old houses in Takayama's Hida Folk Village.
-Anyway, since we were staying 20 minutes out of Tsumago proper, and it was rainy, we didn't get golden hour photos of these old post towns.
+Magome and Tsumago old houses were in their original locations, though, unlike Hida's transplanted houses.
+Anyway, since we were staying 20 minutes out of Tsumago proper, and it was rainy, we didn't get golden hour photos of these old post towns (and we were drying out on the way in).
 Still, pretty good.

 # Sneak preview of part 2